Jbprod/Sopherim/README.md

 UPDATE 2015/07/10

 I'm sorry to announce the previous deadline (mid-July) cannot be met.
 I had some big bugs during the development and it took a lot of time to fix them.
-The bêta version should be available now in mid-September.
+The bêta version should be available now in mid-December.
 Thanks for your patience and sorry for the inconvenience.

 First picture (French user interface)